Circadiaware/circalog/docs/circalog-format-spec.md

 #### comment

 String of variable length.
 Stores either comments to complement the range rating with `open_ended == false`, or is the only thing displayed when `open_ended == true`.

+### (WIP) Table: sync

+This table stores links to the records in other tables that were changed since last synchronization with other devices, in order to avoid the need to transmit the full csv database dump and hence reduce data consumption and time to transfer.

+This is only going to be implemented far into the future, after all other features, since synchronization will be possible de facto by manual export/import.
+The sync feature requires the development of a server to connect the devices.
+The data should be encrypted from end-to-end (E2EE), and the devices should be able to connect to each others using a QR code.
+There are two ways to implement the server depending on the functionalities we want:

+* either the server can only serve as a connection relay for the devices to connect to each others in P2P, but then no data passes through the relay server.
+The advantage is that the server will use much less resources since it won't store any data, so it will be able to handle a lot more users, and can likely be hosted for free or on a low cost server.
+Another advantage is that it's better in terms of privacy since no private data (even encrypted ones) ever transit through the server.
+The disadvantage is that to synchronize devices, they need to be all connected to internet at the same time, so the synchronization cannot happen in the background, it will be an active process (ie, the user opens the synchronization tab in the app on all devices, the update is then handled automagically).
+This would be similar to ShareDrop.io, magic-wormhole and other similar filesharing web apps.

+* either the server can store temporarily the encrypted data and relay it to other devices when they connect.
+This would be similar to XBrowserSync.
+Advantage is that devices can still synchronize even when they are not connected at the same time, and synchronization can happen in the background automatically without any user interaction.
+Disadvantage is that it's going to be difficult to know which device need updates (ie, do we keep the data until all devices connected at least once?
+But then if a device was created but then deleted or never used again such as eg, an old phone, the data will stay forever on the server), and more importantly that the server will need to have storage space, so it will be much more costly to host and will scale much more poorly with a greater number of users, although databases are usually pretty small (and we can cap a limit just like XBrowserSync, professional users can self-host the open-source server).

+#### table_name

+String of the name of the table of the modified/created record.

+#### id

+Unique id of the modified/created record since last sync.

+When syncing, the app can use `table_name` and `id` to build a subset of records that are new/modified by fetching the records from the referenced table and id, and then send a reduced CSV export of just this subset of records.

 ## SQL relationships diagram